How to Cite a Bible in MLA – Guide & Examples

 (KJV Bible, Mark.
 4.16-21)

-How to cite a Bible in MLA: Works cited entry
+How to cite a Bible in MLA: Works Cited entry

-When learning how to cite a Bible in MLA, it is vital to learn the Works Cited entry format, as it differs depending on whether the version is already clear from the title or if it needs to be clarified afterwards.
+When learning how to cite a Bible in MLA, it is vital to learn the Works Cited entry format, as it differs depending on whether the version is already clear from the title or if it needs to be clarified afterward.

 MLA format Bible Title.
 Edited by editor’s first and last name, publisher, year.